arcsecond-io/oort/docs/index.md

 The `OPTIONS` part of `oort watch` is important.
 There are three options:

 * `-o <subdomain>` (or `--organisation <subdomain>`) to specify that uploads of that folder will be sent to that organisation.
-* `-t <telescope uuid>` (or `--telescope <telescope uuid>`) to specify to which telescope the Night Logs must be attached.
+* `-t <telescope uuid>` (or `--telescope <telescope uuid>`) to specify which telescope has been used.
 This option is mandatory for uploads to an organisation, and optional for uploads to a personal account.
 * `-z` (or `--zip`) to automatically gzip data files (FITS and XISF, other files aren't touched) before upload.
 Default is False.
 Note that switching zip on will modify the content of the folder (replacing files with zipped ones), hence impacting a possible backup system.
 Moreover, zipping will require some CPU resource.